tweak-wtf/ayon-comfyui/README.md

 ## How it works
 This addon uses `git` from AYON's dependency package to clone `ComfyUI` and any custom plugins that are configured.
 `conda` is used to build a local python environment `ayon_comfyui` for installing all required dependencies.
-This environment is used to run `ComfyUI` in.
+This environment is used to run `ComfyUI` in a separate terminal session.